 Highly praised by critics, Marriage Story follows a stage director and his actor wife, who are going through a coast-to-coast divorce.
 This turns out to be an all-consuming endeavour, pushing them both to their personal and creative extremes.

 The Two Popes is a biographical drama adapted from McCarten's 2017 play The Pope.
-The movie revolves around Pope Benedict and the future Pope Francis, who must find common ground to forge a new path for the Catholic Church, all behind Vatican's walls.
+The movie revolves around Pope Benedict and the future Pope Francis, who must find common ground to forge a new path for the Catholic Church, all behind the Vatican's walls.

-This is a story of the struggle between tradition and progress, as these two very different men must find a way to deal with their pasts and move forward.
-The movie centers on one the most consequential moments in the history of the Catholic Church and will be a treat for all viewers, regardless of religion.
+This is a story of the struggle between tradition and progress, as these very different men must find a way to deal with their pasts and move forward.
+The movie centres on one of the most consequential moments in the history of the Catholic Church and will be a treat for all viewers, regardless of religion.
 That's mostly thanks to the effective screenplay, but also to Pryce and Hopkins, who are on top of their game in this Netflix original production.

 A gangster drama directed by Martin Scorsese, The Irishman takes place in the 1950s and follows a truck driver who gets involved with a crime family.
 As he climbs the ranks, he also goes to work for the legendary Jimmy Hoffa.
-The cast includes Robert De Niro, Al Pacino, and Joe Pesci.
+The cast includes Robert De Niro, Al Pacino and Joe Pesci.

 The Irishman is already universally regarded as a cinematic masterpiece and one of the best films to come out in 2019, so that should count as reason enough to tune in.
-The movie is quite long and moves slowly, but the payoff is worth the wait.
+The movie is quite long and moves slowly, but the pay-off is worth the wait.
 Engaging and thought-provoking, it will be a memorable watch for sure.